 Abu Dhabi is the largest of the seven emirates and the capital of the United Arab Emirates.
-In recent years Abu Dhabi city has made a remarkable transition from a little-known coastal town with a long tradition of pearling to a modern metropolis.
+In recent years Abu Dhabi has made a remarkable transition from a little-known coastal town with a long tradition of pearl diving to a huge modern metropolis.

-From cultural excursions, archaeological sites and wildlife sanctuaries to thrilling adventures and golf facilities, the emirate of Abu Dhabi has with more than 200 islands something to offer for everyone.
+From cultural excursions, archaeological sites and wildlife sanctuaries to thrilling adventures and golf facilities, the emirate of Abu Dhabi, with more than 200 islands, has something to offer for everyone.

 Dubai – دبي

-Enjoy the fascinating contrasts of a modern city, of east and west, of old and new and endless desert.
+Enjoy the fascinating contrasts of a modern city in an endless desert, of east and west and of old and new.
 The cosmopolitan city Dubai combines the comfort of the western world with the warm hospitality of Arabia.

 Sharjah – الشارقة

 Sharjah is the third largest of the seven emirates that make up the United Arab Emirates.
-It is the only one, who has land on the Arabian Gulf and the Gulf of Oman.
-The three enclaves of Dibba Al Hisn, Khorfakkan and Kalba situated on the beautiful east coast belong to Sharjah, along with the central town of Al Dhaid and the islands of Abu Mousa and Sir Bu Nair.
+It is the only one which has land on the Arabian Gulf and the Gulf of Oman.
+The three enclaves of Dibba Al Hisn, Khorfakkan and Kalba situated at the beautiful east coast belong to Sharjah, along with the capital Al Dhaid and the islands of Abu Mousa and Sir Bu Nair.

-Sharjah is the home of islamic culture.
+Sharjah is the home of Islamic culture.
 Explore the heritage and arts area in the heart of Sharjah.
-The emirate was named the Cultural Capital of the Arab World by UNESCO in 1998 and was selected as the Islamic Culture Capital for 2014.
+The emirate was officially named the Cultural Capital of the Arab World by UNESCO in 1998 and was selected as the Islamic Culture Capital in 2014.

 Ajman – عجمان